The Impact of Redshift on Galaxy Morphometric Classification: case studies for SDSS, DES, LSST and HST with Morfometryka

 \item We have used \textsc{Morfometryka} to investigate how the morphometric parameters change with redshift, applying it to the set of each 4458 galaxies at all the redshifts steps studied.
 From this study we could know how each parameter degrades as we move to higher $z$, and how good is its ability to discriminate galaxy classes.
 The concentrations have shown to be the most stable parameters

-\item We also reapplied a supervised classification scheme to the the dataset at each different $z$ step to determine how the parameters classification capability was affected.
+\item We also reapplied a supervised classification scheme to the the data set at each different $z$ step to determine how the parameters classification capability was affected.
 We measure the classifier metrics through accuracy, precision, recall and F1 score.

 \item We investigate how the morphometric parameters varied independently with SNR and angular resolution.
 For most parameters we can only have reliable results for $SNR>10$.